Peer Review Policy

 - Revise and Resubmit

-If an author is asked to revise their manuscript and submits an updated version, it will be considered a new submission in terms of initial screening but the updated manuscript will be sent to the same reviewers who previously reviewed the initial version for re-evaluation.
+If an author makes significant changes in their manuscript and submits an updated version, it will be considered a new submission in terms of the initial screening process.
+However, the updated manuscript will be sent to the same reviewers who previously reviewed the initial version for re-evaluation.
 During the re-review process, the reviewers will assess the manuscript based on the changes made by the author and re-evaluate its suitability for publication.

 The Editor-in-Chief makes the final decision regarding the acceptance or rejection of a manuscript, and this decision will be communicated to the author.

 How long it takes to complete the review process?

 At IJELLH, we prioritize the timely and efficient review of manuscripts to ensure a seamless publication process.
 Our review process consists of two main stages: initial screening and peer review.